Streets-Heaver/SHInspect/SHInspect/Documentation/ContextMenuShortcuts.md

 * Go To Parent - Selects the parent of the currently selected element (useful when an element has many siblings)
 * Go To Root - Takes you to the root element/window of the selected element
 * Remove Window - Only enabled when root/window element is selected, quick way to remove an element from your saved windows
+* Make Permanent/Temporary - Allows you to change whether a window should save after application close or not

 ### Shortcuts

+* Double click an active window in settings to add it to your saved windows
 * CTRL + ALT - Inspection Mode (inspects under cursor)
 * CTRL + SHIFT + ALT - Quick window add (inspects under cursor, only appears for windows not already added)